SSL and TLS; both are security protocols that help you securely authenticate and transport data across the Internet.

 And at the same time, you are not closing the doors for those who use browsers like Opera Mobile or Internet Explorer.

-Do you want to use cutting edge technologies without having to worry about the technical challenges?
+Do you want to use cutting-edge technologies without having to worry about technical challenges?

 Migrate to Rovity and let your websites fly!